Select Page

 At MIAD, we prepare students to become forward-thinking, creative practitioners in the visual arts.
 We invite you to learn more about opportunities for employment in our learning-centered and student-focused community.

-The Milwaukee Institute of Art & Design (MIAD) seeks an Assistant Director of Financial Aid.
-The Assistant Director of Financial Aid manages multiple financial aid programs, assists with the review and development of policies and procedures ensuring compliance with federal and state regulations and institutional requirements, and provides compassionate, student-centered service and expert guidance to financial aid applicants and their families throughout the financial aid application process; determines eligibility within the parameters of institutional, state, and federal requirements.
+The Milwaukee Institute of Art & Design (MIAD) seeks an Associate Director of Financial Aid.
+Depending on experience, the selected candidate will be appointed as either Assistant Director or Associate Director of Financial Aid.
+The Associate Director of Financial Aid manages multiple financial aid programs, assists with the review and development of policies and procedures to ensure compliance with federal, state, and institutional requirements, and provides compassionate, student-centered service and expert guidance to financial aid applicants and their families throughout the financial aid application process; determines eligibility within the parameters of institutional, state, and federal regulations.

 About MIAD